-The planned development includes a shared-use path along the property frontage, a comprehensive internal network that connects to a trail, and a continuous sidewalk network within the site.
-The frontage along Floral Park Road and MD 373 shall be improved with a 10-foot-wide shared-use path and shared roadway markings and signage.
+The planned development will include a shared-use path along the property frontage, a comprehensive internal network that connects to a trail and a continuous sidewalk network within the site.
+Staff recommend that the frontage along Floral Park Road and MD 373 be improved with a 10-foot-wide shared-use path and shared roadway markings and signage.
 Paved shoulders can also meet the intent of the master plan for the on-road component of a dual-route facility.

 These pedestrian and bicycle improvements will need to be further evaluated at the time of SDP, in conjunction with any frontage improvements required by the operating agency.
-As part of the bicycle and pedestrian impact statement, the development will also create a new shared-use path along Floral Park Road, in the vicinity of adjacent properties, meeting the intent of these policies.
+As part of the bicycle and pedestrian impact statement, the development will also create a new shared-use path along Floral Park Road, in the vicinity of adjacent properties.
+Staff find the intent of these policies will be met.